06/01/2021

 Copper—it’s resilient, versatile, and widely used in plumbing systems.
 While that may be true, it’s not indestructible.

 If your house was built utilizing copper pipes, you’ve probably experienced some leaks.
-Fixing a single leaky pipe can cost anywhere between $350 to $850—and that’s not accounting for extra costs like water damage, wall or flooring replacement, and clean-up.
+Fixing a single leaky pipe can cost thousands—and that’s not accounting for extra costs like water damage, wall or flooring replacement, and clean-up.
 Fortunately, you can de-escalate the damage (and lower the price tag) with a little elbow grease and a repair sleeve.

 Also called a repair clamp, a repair sleeve is a cheap, easy-to-install metal clasp used to temporarily patch a leak.
 They’re available at your everyday hardware store and take no more than 5 minutes to apply.